Insider Tips on What to Do in Orlando – City Guide

 Rip Ride Rockit roller coaster Universal Studios Orlando Resort

-There’s no doubt about it, theme parks draw big crowds and long lines.
-But savvy visitors to Orlando know how to avoid them.
+There’s no doubt about it, theme parks draw big crowds and long lines, but savvy visitors to Orlando know how to avoid them.

 • September and January are generally quiet in the parks.
 Lines for popular attractions will generally average 20 minutes or so (much short than the 60-90 minutes in the summer).